hashicorp/policy-library-FSBP-Policy-Set-for-AWS-Terraform/docs/policies/rds-ensure-deletion-protection-enabled-for-db-instance.md

 The control fails if an RDS DB instance doesn't have deletion protection enabled.

 This rule is covered by the [rds-ensure-deletion-protection-enabled](../../policies/rds-ensure-deletion-protection-enabled.sentinel) policy.
+Param which needs to be passed is "resource_type" with value - "aws_db_instance"

 ```bash
 trace: